DarienPerez29/100days-of-code-python/projects/Day001/.github/README.md

 ## Try it

-Try the project via Replit [here](https://replit.com/@DarienPerez29/band-name-generator?embed=1&output=1), you just need a web browser.
+You can try the project via Replit [here](https://replit.com/@DarienPerez29/band-name-generator?embed=1&output=1), you just need a web browser.

 ## More info